asift91/Manual_Migration/option2.md

             - Copy the php configurations files such as php-fpm.conf, php.ini, pool.d and conf.d folder to phpconfig folder under the configuration folder.
             - copy the ngnix or apache configuration such as nginx.conf, sites-enabled/dns.conf to the nginxconfig folder under the configuration folder
         - **Database Backup**
-            - Before taking backup of database onprem should have mysql-server to be installed.
+            - Before taking backup of database onprem should have mysql-client to be installed.
                 ```
                     sudo -s
-                    sudo apt install mysql-server
+                    sudo apt install mysql-client
                     mysql -u dbUserName -p
                     # After the above command user will prompted for database password
                     mysqldump -h dbServerName -u dbUserId -pdbPassword dbName > /path/to/location/database.sql